GututuiStefan/Test-Cases/README.md

 # Test-Cases v1
-*These are Test Cases made by me in the Manual and Automatic Software Testing course.*
+*These are Test Cases made by me in the Manual and Automation Software Testing course.*

 ID: LT1